Have you ever wondered what happens at a child’s eye test?

 If the child is able to recognise numbers, they will also be tested for colour deficiency.
 They will be asked to look at an image made up of different coloured dots and say if they can see a number hidden within it.

-Usually, children should have an eye examination once a year, unless any issues are spotted and then it will be more frequently.
+Usually, children should have an eye examination once a year.
+If any issues are spotted it will be more frequently.

-Call us to book an appointment or book online
+Call us to book an appointment at either our Braintree, Brightlingsea, Manningtree or Mersea branch.